go-fuego/fuego/README.md

 - Never forget to return after an error
 - OpenAPI schema generated, listing all the routes
-- Deserialization and validation are more easy
+- Deserialization and validation are easier
 - Transition to Fuego is easy and fast

 </details>